anttikivi/unsung-anthem/docs/BUILDING.md

 In preset mode, the command line only specifies the preset name.
 The actual options come from the selected preset in `util/composer-presets.ini`.
 For example, if you want to run the generic developer build, your configuring mode call looks something like this:

-    ./unsung-anthem/util/configure preset --name dev
+    ./configure preset --name dev

 and you composing mode call looks something like this:

-    ./unsung-anthem/util/compose preset --name dev
+    ./compose preset --name dev

-On Windows the calls should of course use the PowerShell script variants.
+On Windows the calls should of course use the Window batch file script variants.

 If you take a look into `util/composer-presets.ini`, you can see how the preset is specified in the preset file.